hyrfilm/skivvy/README.md

-# Skivvy — JSON-native, CLI-first integration tests for HTTP APIs
+# skivvy — JSON-native, CLI for integration tests for HTTP APIs

 Skivvy is a tiny, Unix-style runner for API tests where the tests themselves are **JSON**.

 ### What makes skivvy similar to postman / bruno / curl / jq / etc

 - Support for all https-verbs, http-headers, cookies handled the way you expect them to, data from responses can be passed into other requests, easy to deal with things such as OAuth etc
-- Rich support for verifying / asserting repsonses
+- Rich support for verifying / asserting responses
 - Good diffs when tests fail
 - Setup / Teardown functionality
 - Arbitary amount environment configs (eg local / staging / etc)